Archana-Agarwal/BA-505-Python/README.md

-# This week's Schedule (2/16 - 2/22)
+# This week's Schedule (2/23 - 2/29)

 ## Lecture
-+ No specific lecture slides, using Jupyter Notebook below
++ Stats Overview and Review (No slides, using Jupyter Notebook)

 ## In-class Activities
-+ Recommender Systems
++ Handling Categorical Data
++ Handling Imbalanced Data

 You can clone these notebooks using the Github classroom's __invitation link__.